faisalmemon/ios-crash-dump-analysis-book/markdown/BasicConcepts.md

 In the `icdab_sample` project we have created Unit tests and UI tests.

 Test cases always feel over-the-top when applied to trivial programs.
 But consider a large program that has an extensive `Info.plist`\index{Info.plist} file.
-A new version of the app is called for so another `Info.plist` is created.
+A new variant of the app is designed, so another `Info.plist` is created.
 Then keeping the privilege settings in sync between the different build targets becomes an issue.
-The UI test code shown here which merely launches the camera can catch such problems easily so has practical business value.
+The UI test code shown here, which merely launches the camera, can catch such problems easily so has practical business value.

 Similarly, if our app has a lot of low-level code and then is ported\index{software!porting} from iOS to tvOS\index{operating system!tvOS}\index{trademark!tvOS}, for example, how much of that OS-sensitive code is still applicable?